 It’s well-maintained with tables, toilets, and a beach area with a boat launch.
 You can even fish with a permit.
 Wadey Recreation Site usually opens at the beginning of May and closes at the end of September.

-RV Camping in Revelstoke: Blanket Creek Provincial Park
+Revelstoke Camping for RVs: Blanket Creek Provincial Park

 Slightly south of Revelstoke you’ll find the family-friendly Blanket Creek Provincial Park.
 Once a farm, the property was developed as a recreational site with a man-made lagoon, historic homestead, and an adventure playground for the kids.
 It even offers easy access to Sutherland Falls and other trails.